NASA Causeway: Second causeway

 The causeway over the Banana River is less known than the first causeway, as it is not accessible to the general public.
-The main use of the causeway is for military personnel to access the mainland, as the route leads from Merritt Island to Cape Canaveral Space Force Station.
+The main use of the causeway is for military personnel to reach the mainland, as the route leads from Merritt Island to Cape Canaveral Space Force Station.

 The NASA Parkway designation ends shortly after the NASA Causeway's eastern end, where the parkway terminates at the Samuel C Philips Parkway.
-From this point, authorized users can access the point of Cape Canaveral via Central Control Road.
-The Cape Canaveral Light is visible, and, via Lighthouse Road, authorized users can access Launch Complex 46.
+From this point, authorized users can reach the point of Cape Canaveral via Central Control Road.
+The Cape Canaveral Light is visible, and, via Lighthouse Road, authorized users can reach Launch Complex 46.

 Alternatives

-While the NASA Parkway is the principal access route for tourists from Titusville and points west (such as Orlando, Florida), visitors from points to the south, such as Cocoa Beach, Florida need not to use NASA Parkway West to cross the Indian River.
+While the NASA Parkway is the principal access route for tourists from Titusville and points west (such as Orlando, Florida), visitors from points to the south, such as Cocoa Beach, Florida need not use NASA Parkway West to cross the Indian River.
 Instead, they may approach the Kennedy Space Center from the south on Florida State Route 3, which terminates at the Kennedy Space Center property line.
-Diverted by a security gate, the general public must make a left on Space Commerce Way and directly access the Visitor Complex from the main gate.
+Diverted by a security gate, the general public must turn left on Space Commerce Way and reach the Visitor Complex directly from the main gate.